Is an MBA still relevant in today’s business world?

 Enrich your career

-One of the leading MBA educators is RMIT University, which is ranked number six in the Asia-Pacific region for graduate employment rate, according to official rankings by subject published in 2018.
+One of the leading MBA educators is RMIT University, recently ranked in the top 10 universities in the Asia-Pacific for graduate employment outcomes by QS Graduate Employability Rankings 2024.

 The program is structured to enrich your experience through innovative modes of delivery and contemporary approaches and developments relating to corporate leadership, offering valuable networking opportunities.